About CENELEC

 Ewa Zielińska, CENELEC Vice-President Policy

-Mrs Ewa Zielińska is CENELEC’s Vice-President Policy since January 2022.
+Mrs Ewa Zielińska has a Master’s degree in Sociology from Warsaw University and a Postgraduate degree on European Affairs from the same university.
 She has served at Vice-President in charge of external relations and sales at PKN, the Polish Committee for Standardization since 2019.
 Before that, she built her career in the organisation’s External Relations Department, where she started working in 2000: she was appointed as Head of Unit responsible for foreign issues in the External Relations Department from 2010 to 2012, and since 2012 she was the department’s Director.
 In doing this, she also acquired extensive experience in European and International standardization, serving in different positions in IEC and CENELEC’s Boards and technical bodies.
-Mrs Zielińska has a Master’s degree in Sociology from Warsaw University and a Postgraduate degree on European Affairs from the same university.
+Mrs Ewa Zielińska was elected CENELEC’s Vice-President Policy for a two-year mandate starting in January 2022.
+She has been re-elected for a second two-year mandate (2024-2025).

 Karl-Heinz Mayer, CENELEC Vice-President Finance

 Mr Karl-Heinz Mayer is Director Innovation, Codes and Standards & Program Management in Eaton’s Industries EMEA Power Distribution Division (PDD) and member of the extended Management Board.
 In this position since 2009, he has been actively involved in national, European and international electrotechnical standardization.
 He also manages the standardization team of PDD which contributes to various national and international technical standardization committees.
 Over the course of his career, Mr Mayer has built a strong experience in the management of Research & Development, Innovation, Program Management, Quality and Standardization teams starting at Felten & Guilleaume AG, continuing at Moeller Gebäudeautomation GmbH and followed then by Eaton Industries (Austria) GmbH.
 He is board member of the private foundation ESF.
 Mr Mayer holds a degree in industrial engineering and is certified as manager for quality.
-He was elected as CENELEC Board Member for a two-year mandate beginning in January 2021.
-He was elected as CENELEC Vice-President Finance for a mandate starting in June 2022.
+He has been CENELEC’s Board Member from 2021 to 2022.
+He was elected as CENELEC Vice-President Finance for a two-year mandate starting in June 2022.
+He has been re-elected for a second two-year mandate (2024-2025).

 Ivelin Burov, Bulgaria